 In order to keep your financial aid, you must meet the following requirements:

-- All financial aid funds for undergraduate students are available only to students enrolled in degree programs.
+- All financial aid funds for undergraduate students are available only to students enrolled in degree programs and taking quarter classes--interterm classes are not eligible for financial aid.

 - Students must maintain full-time enrollment (12 credits or more) to remain eligible for certain types of aid, including the Residence Hall Grant, the DU Educational Grant and the Federal Supplemental Educational Opportunity Grants (SEOG).